ben-heil/ben-heil.github.io/_posts/2021-6-7-should-not.md

 Research doesn't come with a progress bar, you have no way of knowing "if I just run five more experiments I'll finally understand what's happening."
 You just keep doing experiments until you realize how to solve a problem or decide you need to work on something else.

+This lack of feedback is baked into the structure of the academic system to some degree.
+Instead of receiving frequent feedback in the form of grades, you write papers which are published [months later](https://quantixed.org/2015/03/09/waiting-to-happen-publication-lag-times-in-cell-biology-journals/).
+By the time you receive the good news that your paper will be published, you've already been working on a different project for weeks.

 In high school I never understood how someone could do something as boring and painful as become a cross-country runner.
 In grad school, I found the "work harder -> run farther" feedback loop was a welcome reprieve from the "work harder -> ???" feedback loop as a PhD student.